 See Also

-Since the beginning of cryptocurrency history, most crypto assets have been known to experience enormous oscillations against the US Dollar (or some other legacy fiat currency).
+Since crypto beginnings, most crypto assets have been known to experience huge oscillations against the US Dollar (or some other legacy fiat currency).
 This has arguably scared many risk averse investors away from cryptocurrencies.
 More conservative investment instruments such as blue chip corporate bonds and Treasuries usually oscillate very little.
-Bitcoin, on […]
+Bitcoin, on the other hand, […]

 ELI5 PSBT – Partially Signed Bitcoin Transactions